mattlean/lean-js-app-starter/starters/react-electron-ts/README.md

 _[Learn exactly what the init script is doing in method 2.](#method-2-manual-installation)_

-#### Step 2: Start the development server
+#### Step 2: Start the development build

-Start the dev server with this `package.json` script:
+Start the dev build with this `package.json` script:

 ```console
 npm run dev
 ```

-When you're done working, you can press Ctrl+C in the terminal running the dev server to shut it down.
+When you're done working, you can press Ctrl+C in the terminal running the dev build to shut it down.

 ---